wp-plugins/woocommerce-pay-per-post/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Updated the PURCHASED Shortcode to work with all custom post types by default.
+Uses same Exclude post type functionality from settings screen.
+* Fixed PHP Warning message due to type

 = 1.4.2 =
 * Excluded WooCommerce default custom post types from adding PPP Meta Box on.
 * Added in field in settings for users to be able to exclude specific custom post types.